AchillesKal/mhcc/README.md

 3. Setup database and fixtures.

-Navigate into the symfony installation dyrectory inside the PHP container.
+Navigate into the symfony installation directory inside the PHP container.

 ```
 cd /shared/httpd/mhcc/symfony